itsakritihere/woodsidecafe/README.md

 MIT License

+MIT License

-Copyright (c) 2024 Paras Nitin Salunke
+Copyright (c) 2025 Akriti Chauhan

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal